-- Use a cot/mat or washable barrier such as a sleeping bag, blanket, bath mat, etc. ★ Children cannot sleep directly on floor. ◆ Use a cot or mat. - If an elevated surface (e.g.,couch or adult bed) is used for sleep, make sure the child is developmentally ready to sleep on an elevated surface in order to prevent an injury.
-Cover the area with a removable washable barrier such as a sheet and provide an individual pillow with a removable pillow case for laundering. - If bunk beds are used, the top bunk should not be used by children under 6 years old.
-Bunk beds must have side/guardrails.
-Check spaces between the rails to make sure they are less than 3 1⁄2" to prevent a head entrapment.
-Make sure frame is solid and all hardware is tight and in place.
-If children under 6 years old can use the bottom bunk and the top bunk is not being used, remove the ladder to the top bunk if possible or consider the child's behavior (e.g., would the child try to climb the ladder to the top bunk when not supervised?)
+- Use a cot/mat or washable barrier such as a sleeping bag, blanket, bathmat, etc. - ★ Children cannot sleep directly on floor. ◆ Use a cot or mat. - If an elevated surface (ex. couch or adult bed) is used for sleep, make sure the child is developmentally ready to sleep on an elevated surface to prevent an injury.
+Cover the area with a removable washable barrier such as a sheet and provide an individual pillow with a removable pillowcase for laundering. - If bunk beds are used, the top bunk should not be used by children under 6 years old.
+If the bottom bunk is used, remove the ladder to the top bunk if possible, or consider the child's behavior (ex. would the child try to climb the ladder to the top bunk when not supervised?).